andrew-siu12/Airbnb-data-analysis/README.md

 3. Whcih boroughs are more expensive,  and which areas have the best reviews?
 4. What are the factors that influence pricing on Airbnb listings?

+Random Forests and CatBoost were trained to predict the price of the listings in London.

+## Data
+[Inside Airbnb](http://insideairbnb.com/get-the-data.html) has provided data that is sourced from public available infomration from Airbnb webiste.
+The data we used for this project is compiled on 05 May, 2019.
+The dataset comprised of three tables and a geojson file of London boroughs:
+* `listings` - Deatailed listings data for London
+* `calendar` - Deatailed bookings for the next calendar year of listings
+* `reviews` - Detailed reviews data for listings in London.
+* `neigbourhoods` - geojson file of boroughs of London.

+## File Descriptions

+## Conclusions